 You're a junior in high school.
 You just started dating a guy that you are crazy about, your second real relationship.
 You're crazy enough about him to let him touch your boobie - once - over the shirt.
 You're so crazy for him that you show up early at school to sit next to him in the hallway outside the band room.
 So crazy about that when he whispers "I think I could marry you," you shiver and believe him.
-Neither of you have any idea what that actually means, and when you finally do get married, you'll remember this.
+Neither of you have any idea what that actually means, and when you finally do get married, you'll remember this moment.
 You're actually going to dump that guy in the spring for another tall dorky happy-go-lucky guy.
-You'll regret it pretty much immediately, and then you'll get over it.
+You'll regret it pretty much immediately, and then after several months of Lionel Richie and Journey and Chicago on repeat, you'll get over it.
 Welcome to your first broken heart.

 Your family moves across town.
 Every morning you wake up, shower, curl your bangs under, put on your flannel shirt and jeans and drive to school.
 You'll have your first car accident in the summer of 1997, and it will be a doozy.
 A blowout will flip your car over on the expressway at rush hour on the way home from down the shore, and you and Caryn will both walk away without a scratch.
 It will be the only time you seen your father cry until 14 years later, when the dog you haven't even brought home yet passes away.
 It will be the first time you recognize that you are not invincible.